 Mamallapuram – The Workshop of the Pallavas

-Niches are provided all around the ratha at the ground floor and various figures are adorning these niches.
-There are five niches on each side.
-Of each side, two niches at extreme ends are decorated with dvarpalas.
-In the central niche on the northern side, a male figure is shown with an attendant.
+The ratha is designed in tri-ratha pattern, allowing three niches on each side, central bhadra-nice and corner karna-nices.
+The karna-niches of each side are adorned with figures of dvarapalas.
+In the central bhadra-niche in the north we find a male figure with an attendant.
 The male figure has four hands and probably holding a chakra (discus) and shankha (conch) in his upper hands.
-Longhurst1, Sivaramamurti3 and various other scholars identify him with Vishnu and Garuda however Nagaswamy (49) identifies him with Shiva.
-Identification with Vishnu seems to be appropriate here.
-The niche on the right of this central niche is unfinished.
-While the niche on the left has a couple.
+The fiures is generally identified as Vishnu and Garuda however Nagaswamy3 identifies him with Shiva.
+Identification with Vishnu seems to be appropriate.
+The recess on the right of this central niche is unfinished.
+While the recess on the left has an image of a couple.

-At the back of the ratha, on the east, is a figure of bull which may represent Nandi.
-This is irregular that instead of finding Nandi in front of the sanctum, we find it at the back of the temple.
+At the back of this ratha, in the east, is a figure of a bull which may represent Nandi.
+This is irregular that instead of Nandi in front of the sanctum, we find it at the back of the temple.
 One assumption would be that the artists did not find a suitable boulder in front of the temple, however in that case, they may have changed the entrance of the ratha from west to east.
-As this was not done, it may be said that carving this bull was an afterthought once the Ratha was already hewn out.
+As this was not done, it may be said that carving this bull was an afterthought once the ratha was already hewn out.

 1 Longhurst, A H (1928).
 Pallava Architecture Part II.
 Archaeological Survey of India.
 New Delhi. pp 17-18

 2 Nagaswamy, R (2008).
 Mahabalipuram.
 Oxford University Press.
 New Delhi.
 ISBN 9780198071273. pp 49-50